COPRS/infrastructure/doc/how-to/Backup and restore databases.md

 ### Restore a chosen backup

+The restore is done in two steps:
+ - download chosen backup to the running pod (~3 minutes service interruption then ~3 minutes of downloading depending on network speed)
+ - trigger a restore in the running pod (~1 minute, no service downtine using *psql*)

 To restore a backup previously backed up on a S3 bucket by stash, create a `RestoreSession` based on this definition:

 ```yaml